RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONFIGURE_SCHEDULER_STRONG_APA
 ------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_SCHEDULER_STRONG_APA``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Strong APA algorithm is made available to the application.

-NOTES:
+.. rubric:: NOTES:

 This scheduler configuration option is an advanced configuration option.
 Think twice before you use it.

 This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

 This scheduler algorithm is not correctly implemented.
 Do not use it.

 ..
 Generated from spec:/acfg/if/scheduler-user

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_SCHEDULER_USER